if-scientific/RFSwitchChassisExampleScripts/README.md

 **Please make sure to indicate that the read and write termination characters are set to '\n'**

+Any changes done on the GPIB or VISA connection will be shown on the web page hosted at **DEVICE_IP_ADDRESS**:3000

 # Commands
 There are 7 main commands that can be sent to the device.